Caleb9/synology-photos-slideshow/README.md

 3. Check "Enable share link" option
 4. Set Privacy Settings to "Public - Anyone with the link can view"
-5. Do NOT enable Link Protection - support for password protection might get implemented in future, for now the assumption is that the NAS and Pi are on the same *private* LAN.
+5. Do NOT enable Link Protection - support for password protection might get implemented in the future, for now the assumption is that the NAS and Pi are on the same *private* LAN.
 7. Copy the Share Link somewhere - you'll need it when running the slideshow app on Raspberry Pi
 6. Click Save